a-rahimi/procams/procams/index.md

 embodied differently” isn’t a pain drivers feel.
 “I want my reality more augmented” is also unrelatable.
 People seem, by and large, to be satisfied with their phones as navigation devices.
-But within that satisfaction lurk minor pain points: You sometimes miss a turn because you split your attention, and often even put people's lives in danger.
-Your eye has to change its focal length as you glance between the road, you phone, then back.
-That adjustment takes a few seconds, which mean the road is briefly out of focus.
+But within that satisfaction lurk minor pain points: When you drive, you sometimes miss a turn because you split your attention, and often even put people's lives in danger.
+Your eye has to change its focal length as you glance between the road, your phone, then back.
+That adjustment takes a few seconds, which means the road is briefly out of focus.
 You also waste time looking at your phone while your eye is out of focus.
 These moments of defocus are dangerous.
 With a HUD, you don’t have to refocus your eyes because the image plane is near the road.
 Touchscreens are also dangerous.
 They force you to look away from the road and take your hands off the wheel.
-You interacted with Navdy with a wheel-mounted dial widget, you could keep your hands on the wheel at all times.
+You interacted with Navdy with a wheel-mounted dial widget so you could keep your hands on the wheel at all times.
 These are  real but relatively minor painpoints.
 Most drivers won't pay much just to be marginally safer drivers, unless the product makes them _feel_ safe.
 And I don't think Navdy ever optimized for the feeling of safety.
 In fact, I once asked our UX lead to deprioritize a safety study he wanted to undertake because we were already a year late shipping, and I wanted the team to focus on shipping.
 Navdy's mission was never clearly about safety.
-Focus came late.
 We were wrapped up in how cool it was for too long.
 Had we started with customer safety pain points sooner, we could have honed the marketing, and trimmed Navdy’s original list of features much more quickly and more aggressively.
-This would have given us more time to make Navdy’s focal length longer, its field of view larger, and its body, and most importantly its price tag smaller.
+This would have given us more time to make Navdy’s focal length longer, its field of view larger, to shrink its body, and more importantly, its price tag.
 All of this would have been in the service of helping drivers stay attentive to the road.
 These improvements were relegated to Navdy 2, which was never to be.